Mechanism of precipitation

 Various forms of precipitation are as follows:

-It consists of tiny liquid water drops between 0.1 and 0.5mm diameter.
+These are the minute particles of water at start of rain.
+These consist of water drops under 0.5 mm diameter and its intensity is usually less than 1.0 mm/hr.
+Their speed is very slow and we cannot even feel them.
+Therefore they cannot flow over the surface but usually evaporate.
+It consists of tiny liquid water drops between 0.1 and 0.5 mm diameter.
 It is also called mist.
 Drizzle fall from low strata’s and rarely exceeds 1mm/hr.
 Drizzle is normally produced by low stratiform clouds and stratocumulus clouds.
 Due to small size, drizzle evaporates before reaching the earth.

 It is ice coating formed on exposed surface by freezing of super cooled water deposits by rain or drizzle.
 Its specific gravity is as high as 0.8 to 0.9